bertadenes/GSTA-heatcap/README.md

 ```
 Configuration file is only needed if the initial run was set to an end already achieved (*see above*).
 Type can be *MOVE*(only if rotation was excluded) *VELGEN* and *MD*.
+The simulations' length is set to 1 ps, the timestep is 0.1 fs at the moment.
+We wish to optimize these parameters to
+actual cases and implement the algorithm.